 - Our Regional Leadership teams and Government Affairs department maintain active relationships with governmental and local authorities and there is a key focus by officials to keep critical IT infrastructure and telecommunication facilities operating without interruption.

-- In Canada, we are working through the National Cross Sector Forum, which designates data centers as a “Critical Infrastructure Sector” as well as with Provincial authorities and other partners to ensure delivery of Emergency Support Functions identified in by the Department of Public Safety Federal Emergency Response Plan.
-This includes issues of access, PPE, labor, and border issues, etc.
+- In Canada, we are working through the National Cross Sector Forum, which designates data centres as a "Critical Infrastructure Sector" as well as with Provincial authorities and other partners to ensure delivery of Emergency Support Functions identified in by the Department of Public Safety Federal Emergency Response Plan.
+This includes issues of access, PPE, labour, and border issues, etc.

-- In EMEA, we continue to work with all relevant agencies to ensure that there is strong understanding of the services operating within our data centers, the critical nature of them and their import contribution to wider society whilst we are all handling this pandemic.
-In the UK, representations have been made to the government through the Department for Digital, Culture, Media and Sport (DCMS) and it has been recognized that data centers are part of the critical infrastructure.
-As such out core data center workers are given “Key Worker” status to allow ongoing support of our buildings and customers.
+- In EMEA, we continue to work with all relevant agencies to ensure that there is strong understanding of the services operating within our data centres, the critical nature of them and their import contribution to wider society whilst we are all handling this pandemic.
+In the UK, representations have been made to the government through the Department for Digital, Culture, Media and Sport (DCMS) and it has been recognized that data centres are part of the critical infrastructure.
+As such out core data centre workers are given "Key Worker" status to allow on-going support of our buildings and customers.
 We are working similarly in both Germany and the Netherlands.

-Does Digital Realty have the ability to remotely run and manage data center operations with no Human Resources inside the campus under the most extreme situations?
+Does Digital Realty have the ability to remotely run and manage data centre operations with no Human Resources inside the campus under the most extreme situations?

 Our business continuity planning includes running our sites with minimal staff and we are preparing for this should we need to institute this plan through remote monitoring of BMS systems and security systems, and dispatch only.

-Are there any circumstances in which Digital Realty will remove security staff or limit access to the data center?
+Are there any circumstances in which Digital Realty will remove security staff or limit access to the data centre?

 If there is no security at the site, is there any method by which a customer could still gain access to our space in the event of an emergency?
 In the event of government-mandated shutdown, is there way for customers to send Digital Realty a list of critical personnel who need to remain onsite?